Hofer Energy and Link Preserving Diffeomorphisms in Higher Genus: Proof of the main result

-\begin{lem}[Locality of the intersection problem] In the setting as above, the sign of the intersection at $(s_0, t_0)$ between $u$ and $\Delta$ is the same as the sign of the intersection at $(s_0, t_0)$ between $u_2$ and $\Delta_2$. \end{lem} \begin{proof} Let us now consider a local chart of $\Sym^{k+g}(\Sigma_{g})$ adapted to $\Delta$ at the intersection $u(s_0, t_0)=[x_1,x_1, x_3,\dots, x_{k+g}]\in\Delta$.
-Consider the function $Sym^2(\Sigma_{g})\rightarrow \Sym^{k+g}(\Sigma_{g})$ defined via This map is a complex embedding: it is clearly a continuous injective map between compact topological spaces, hence a homeomorphism on its image, and its differential is injective.
-To prove this last point, we consider local charts given by symmetric polynomials.
-In formulas,
+\begin{lem}[Locality of the intersection problem] In the setting as above, the sign of the intersection at $(s_0, t_0)$ between $u$ and $\Delta$ is the same as the sign of the intersection at $(s_0, t_0)$ between $u_2$ and $\Delta_2$. \end{lem} \begin{proof} Let us consider $u$ as above.
+Since $u$ intersects $\Delta$ exactly one and in the highest stratum, it factors through $\Sym^2 (\Sigma_g)\times \Sigma_g^{k+g-2}$ as in the following commutative diagram: